natasarad02/natasarad02/README.md

 # Hello 🦢

-I'am a student at the Faculty Of Technical Sciences in Novi Sad, mostly interested in artificial intelligence and software development.
+I'm a student at the Faculty Of Technical Sciences in Novi Sad, mostly interested in artificial intelligence and software development.
 I also like to combine computer science and astrophysics.

 ## Technologies